Approximate distributions

 NormalisingFlow <: ApproximateDistribution

-NormalisingFlow(d::Integer, dstar::Integer; num_coupling_layers::Integer = 6, kwargs...)A normalising flow for amortised posterior inference (e.g., Ardizzone et al., 2019; Radev et al., 2022), where d is the dimension of the parameter vector and dstar is the dimension of the summary statistics for the data.
+NormalisingFlow(d::Integer, num_summaries::Integer; num_coupling_layer = 6, backend = nothing, kwargs...)A normalising flow for amortised posterior inference (e.g., Ardizzone et al., 2019; Radev et al., 2022), where d is the dimension of the parameter vector and num_summaries is the dimension of the summary statistics for the data.

 Normalising flows are diffeomorphisms (i.e., invertible, differentiable transformations with differentiable inverses) that map a simple base distribution (e.g., standard Gaussian) to a more complex target distribution (e.g., the posterior).
 They achieve this by applying a sequence of learned transformations, the forms of which are chosen to be invertible and allow for tractable density computation via the change of variables formula.
 This allows for efficient density evaluation during the training stage, and efficient sampling during the inference stage.
 For further details, see the reviews by Kobyzev et al. (2020) and Papamakarios (2021).

-NormalisingFlow uses affine coupling blocks (see AffineCouplingBlock), with activation normalisation (Kingma and Dhariwal, 2018) and permutations used between each block.
+NormalisingFlow uses affine coupling blocks (see AffineCouplingBlock), with optional activation normalisation (ActNorm; Kingma and Dhariwal, 2018) and permutations applied between each block via CouplingLayer.
 The base distribution is taken to be a standard multivariate Gaussian distribution.

-When using a NormalisingFlow as the approximate distribution of a PosteriorEstimator, the neural network should be a mapping from the sample space to AffineCouplingBlock).
+When using a NormalisingFlow as the approximate distribution of a PosteriorEstimator, the (learned) summary statistics are used to condition the affine coupling blocks at each layer.

 Keyword arguments